Loading...

 Portion Control

-Limit the amount of mathri you consume in one sitting to manage your blood sugar levels more effectively.
+Limit the amount of mathri you consume in one sitting to reduce the overall impact on your blood sugar levels.

 Pair with Protein